An increase in water charges recommended by a citizen's committee comprised of community stakeholders went into effect Jan. 1, 2014.

 The complete list of recommendations, as well as details about the committee’s evaluation process, are contained in the IRPAC Recommendations Report.

-Before the recommendations go into effect, they must be approved by the SNWA member agencies.
-The member agencies also will consider a Business Impact Statement before approving changes to rates and charges
+Before the recommendations went into effect, they were approved by the SNWA member agencies.
+The member agencies also considered a Business Impact Statement before approving changes to rates and charges.

 (per 1,000 Gallons)